-We’ve put together our top 10, featuring everything from sky-high viewing decks to the lowdown on a special Broadway Supper Club.
-So get your party clothes on and get out there.
+We’ve put together our top 10 after-dark attractions, featuring everything from sky-high viewing decks to a special Broadway Supper Club.
+So get your party clothes on and take the city by storm…

-1) Catch the ferry
+1. Catch the ferry

-2) Friday night is art night
+2. Friday night is art night

 The best things in life are free.
 So come and enjoy some of the best entertainment in town at the Bronx Museum of the Arts’ First Fridays.
 There’s something different each month, so throw caution to the wind and just take your chances.
 From DJ sets to live jazz bands, from video displays to Q&A sessions with experts, who knows what you might find.

-3) Spend a night at the museum
+3. Spend a night at the museum

-4) Get some jazz in your soul
+4. Get some jazz in your soul

-5) Be bowled over
+5. Be bowled over

 Brooklyn Bowl is a music venue, bowling alley and restaurant.
 So why would you need to go anywhere else?
 Enjoy the Blue Ribbon fried chicken and wash it down with locally brewed beer.
 Try and get a lucky strike – the bowling lanes are right next to the stage, so you don’t have to go far to hear some great music.
 Mention Sunday Night Special to get 50% off any lane after 8pm on Sundays.

-6) Get observing
+6. Get observing

 The Top of the Rock is a 3-level observation deck at the Rockefeller Center.
 The 67th floor is completely covered, the 69th has glass windshields and the 70th is open to the elements.
 So if you want a truly 360-degree view of NYC at night, head straight for the top.
 You’ll find great shopping areas and eateries when you come back down to earth too.

-7) Look down on NYC
+7. Look down on NYC

 The Empire State Building’s observation deck is on the 86th floor, with 360-degree views.
 Ask for a handheld device and get an insight into your view from every direction.
 You can rent high-powered binoculars too.
 If you go to the 102nd floor via the manually operated elevator, you can see up to 80 miles away on a clear day.

-8) Go indoor rock climbing
+8. Go indoor rock climbing

 How high can you go?
 Brooklyn Boulders is a fun and challenging indoor rock climbing experience.
 The staff here can show you the ropes whether you’re a beginner or an old hand.
 And if you haven’t got a head for heights don’t worry.
 There’s also yoga, capoeira and a range of fitness workshops.

-9) Cross the water
+9. Cross the water

 Imagine a full moon, a crystal clear sky and all the lights of Manhattan reflected in the East River below you.
-A walk across Brooklyn Bridge is magical at nighttime.
+A walk across Brooklyn Bridge is magical at night.
 The pedestrian walkway is 1.1 miles (1.6 km) long and takes about an hour to cross (including photo stops).

-10) Go down below
+10. Go down below

 Experience nightlife as the New Yorkers do.
 Feinstein’s / 54 Below offers you world-class dining, elegant surroundings and unforgettable performances by Broadway’s best.
-Just down the street (and down the steps) from Times Square, the club is known as Broadway’s living room, and there are 3 shows every night.
+Just down the street (and down the steps) from Times Square, the club is known as Broadway’s living room, with 3 shows every night.
 No table is more than 24 feet from the stage, so no matter where you sit, you really do get the best seat in the house.